up to Mike Wolfberg's Scrabble Page

 If you are playing in a club where there are experienced players, go look at their boards when they are finished to pick up extra random word knowledge.

-Here are two helpful sources for new players:
+Here is a helpful source for new or experienced players:

 Word knowledge is a lot, but it is not everything.
 Simultaneously, along with word study, you ought to be playing the game with folks from whom you can learn.
 Experienced players are usually happy to teach the new player who asks questions and wants to learn.
 Watch how experienced players place words on the board and how much they tend to open opportunities for the opponent.